FRex/analyzepng/README.md

 they will be printed as UTF-8.
 On other OSes this line is not present and they are assumed to be using UTF-8 filenames and have color enabled terminals by default.

+If `-` is used as fileame it will read from stdin.
+This allows not using a temporary file on disk when using `curl` or some program that generates a png on its stdout, but for a file already on disk it will be slower because piping data in requires reading it all and discarding the majority of it, while a disk file can seek and read only the parts that are needed.

 On OpenBSD it also uses [pledge(2)](https://man.openbsd.org/pledge.2) and [unveil(2)](https://man.openbsd.org/unveil.2) to allow only read only access of only the files passed in as arguments, to improve security.